 First off, let’s define bracketing.
 This is taking the same subject three times with three different settings.
 Basically, more light than you imagine is needed, the correct amount of light, and finally, less light than you imagine.

-Now I do not really care how you get the “correct” setting, whether you get it from the camera’s built-in light meter, or from a hand held light meter, or even if you used the photojournalist’s f 8 and be there, the important factor is just that you do have a ‘starting point’ to work from.
+Now I do not really care how you gage the “correct” setting, whether you get it from the camera’s built-in light meter, or from a hand held light meter, or even if you used the photojournalist’s creed of f 8 and be there, the important factor is just that you do have a ‘starting point’ to work from.

 What I am preaching here is that you should always try for excellence in your photographs.
 Do not think that if there is not enough light, then you can fix it all with Photoshop or other fancy computer technology.
 You can’t.
 It will end up as a trade-off between detail, brightness and contrast.
 And nothing beats correct exposure in the first place.

-So we return to bracketing, one of the oldest methods of getting a properly exposed print, and still significant in the digital age.
+So we return to bracketing, one of the oldest methods of getting a properly exposed photograph, and still significant in the digital age.
 As stated above, you have to have a starting point, and what you have to do is to decide just what is the main element in the photograph you wish to take.
-Is it the person, or is it the countryside, or is it the building, or water on a lotus leaf?
+Is it the person, or is it the countryside, or is it sunflowers, or the building such as the photographs with this week’s column?
 Having decided on the main element try and get a light meter reading from it.
 Even walk up close so that the main element fills the viewing screen and get your initial light meter reading exposure values.
-This is the starting point, so set you camera to the values indicated.
+This is the starting point, so set your camera to the values indicated.
 Such and such f stop at so and so shutter speed.
 If you have metered correctly, then you will get an image that is close to perfect.
 But only “close”.
 To get that perfect exposure, now you bracket.